 Pastoral Care/Child Protection

-Our Pastoral Care/Child Protection policies have three main purposes:
+Our Pastoral Care and Safeguarding and Child Protection policies have three main purposes:

 - To provide education and information for pupils regarding personal safety, health issues (including drugs abuse) and various aspects of personal, social and ‘citizenship’ education.